… updated on Tuesday, February 15, 2022 15:00 UTC

 Running OSPF over Unnumbered Ethernet Interfaces

 Remember the unnumbered IP interfaces saga?
-Let’s conclude it with the final challenge: can we run link-state routing protocols (OSPF or IS-IS) over unnumbered interfaces?
+Let’s conclude with the final challenge: can we run link-state routing protocols (OSPF or IS-IS) over unnumbered interfaces?

 Quick answer: Sure, just use IPv6.